Jon-Becker/research/papers/diving-into-decompilation/README.md

   - Machine code or bytecode is designed to be executed by a computer, not read by humans.
 As a result, it can be ambiguous and difficult to interpret.
   - Bytecode does not contain information about variable and function names, making it difficult to understand the purpose of different parts of the code.
-  - Bytecode does not contain all the information that the original source code had, like comments, variable and function names, types, etc.
+  - Bytecode does not contain all the information that the original source code had, such as comments, variable and function names, types, etc.
   - Bytecode is not a linear representation of the source code, for multiple reasons such as compiler optimizations, making it even more challenging to decompile effectively.

   In order to make this complex, convoluted process easier to understand, I've broken the overall decompilation process into four main steps, which we will explore in detail in the following sections:

-  - **Disassembly**: The process of converting bytecode into it's assembly representation.
+  - **Disassembly**: The process of converting bytecode into its assembly representation.
   - **Symbolic Execution**: The process of generating a branch-like control flow graph (CFG) from the disassembled code.
   - **Branch Analysis**: The process of analyzing and translating the CFG into a higher-level representation.
   - **Post-Processing**: The process of cleaning up the output and making it more readable.

 # 0x02.
 Disassembly

   The first step in the decompilation process is to convert the bytecode into a more human-readable assembly representation.
-This is done to allow the decompiler to find and analyze the different parts of the smart-contract, such as functions.
+This is done to allow the decompiler to find and analyze the different parts of the smart-contract's overall structure.

   Assembly is a low-level representation of the bytecode, where each instruction is represented by a mnemonic and its corresponding arguments.
 Each instruction has roughly 3 parts: